statamic/docs/content/collections/docs/assets.md

 ]
 ```

-Filesystems are defined in `config/filesystems.php`  They can point to the local filesystem, S3, or anything else as long as there is a Flysystem adapter for it installed.
+Filesystems are defined in `config/filesystems.php`  They can point to the local filesystem, S3, or any [Flysystem adapter](https://flysystem.thephpleague.com/v2/docs/).

 ## Private Containers

-Sometimes it’s handy to store assets that shouldn’t be freely accessible through the browser.
+Sometimes it’s handy to store assets that shouldn’t be publicly visible through a direct URL or browser.

-<mark>If your asset container's disk does not have a `url` property, Statamic will not output URLs.</mark>
+>>> If your asset container's disk does not have a `url` property, Statamic will not output URLs.

-This means you should put the container's disk somewhere above the webroot.
-If you leave the disk within the webroot, while Statamic won't output URLs, they are _technically_ still accessible if you type the URL manually.
+Private contains should be located above webroot.
+If you leave the disk within the webroot, the files will still be accessible directly outside of Statamic if you know the file path.

 ``` files
 /